 The MPFA can be found in Chapter 319B.
 Please take a minute to review the act.
-Since 1973, Minnesota state law has required all corporations, limited liability companies, and limited liability partnerships that provide legal services in Minnesota-whether organized under the law of Minnesota or another state-to file an initial report before offering services, and annual reports thereafter by the first of each calendar year.4 The act does not apply to sole proprietorships.
+Since 1973, Minnesota state law has required all corporations, limited liability companies, and limited liability partnerships that provide legal services in Minnesota-whether organized under the law of Minnesota or another state-to file an initial report before offering services, and annual reports thereafter by the first of each calendar year.
+Ftn4 The act does not apply to sole proprietorships.
 The initial report is straightforward, and can be found at our website (lprb.mncourts.gov) by selecting Professional Firms from the Lawyer Resources tab.
 You must include with this form the applicable organization document(s), which demonstrate that the firm has elected to invoke the act to provide specified professional services.
 The first-time fee is \$100.

-Even though the first report is straightforward (it has only five questions), many reports are submitted with inaccurate or incomplete information.
-This causes a lot of back and forth correspondence with our office, which can be easily avoided.
+Even though the first report is straightforward (it has only five questions), the inability of filers to accurately complete this first report continues to surprise our staff.
 Some tips: Make sure you enclosed the required document(s), which must denote on its face that it has also been filed with the Secretary of State or with accompanying proof of filing with the Secretary of State.
-Use the name of your firm as registered with the Secretary of State; do not file under an assumed name and make sure your firm name has the required name endings as specified by the act-we check.
-The first report must be signed by an owner of the firm who is a licensed attorney; non-lawyers cannot sign the report.
-(Non-lawyers or other disqualified individuals also cannot have an ownership interest in the firm.)
-The signature should be notarized, since statements are being made under oath.
+Use the name of your firm as registered with the

+Secretary of State; do not file under an assumed name and make sure your firm name has the required name endings as specified by the act-we check.
+Ftn5 The first report must be signed by an owner of the firm who is a licensed attorney; non-lawyers cannot sign the report.
+(Non-lawyers or other disqualified individuals also cannot have an ownership interest in the firm.
+Ftn6) The signature should be notarized, since statements are being made under oath.